Trump Justice Dept. effort to learn source of leaks for Post stories came in Barr’s final days as AG, court documents show

 Amid an outcry from First Amendment advocates, President Biden has called for an end to the practice of seizing journalists’ phone and email records.

 The 12-page application for the court order — signed by Michael Sherwin, then-acting U.S. attorney for the District of Columbia — seeks the email records of three reporters whose identities are redacted in the public version of the document.
-Previous department documents have identified the reporters as Ellen Nakashima, Greg Miller, and Adam Entous, who has since left The Post and moved to the New Yorker.
+Previous department documents have identified the reporters as Ellen Nakashima, Greg Miller and Adam Entous, who has since left The Post and moved to the New Yorker.

-The application says the investigation sought to determine who might have told the reporters classified details contained in three news stories: a May 2017 report about Donald Trump adviser and son-in-law Jared Kushner’s conversations with Russia’s then-ambassador to the U.S., Sergey Kislyak; a June 2017 report about the Obama administration’s efforts to battle Russian election interference the previous year; and a July 2017 report about conversations between Kislyak and Jeff Sessions, who was a U.S. senator in 2016, at the time of the conversations, and later became Trump’s first attorney general.
+The application says the investigation sought to determine who might have told the reporters classified details contained in three news stories: a May 2017 report about Trump adviser and son-in-law Jared Kushner’s conversations with Sergey Kislyak, Russia’s ambassador to the United States at the time; a June 2017 report about the Obama administration’s efforts to battle Russian election interference the previous year; and a July 2017 report about conversations between Kislyak and Jeff Sessions, who was a U.S. senator in 2016 at the time of the conversations and later became Donald Trump’s first attorney general.

 The application makes clear that investigators believed people working in Congress were the likely sources of the information.
 No one was ever charged with making disclosures to the reporters, and the unsealing of the application is further evidence that the investigation is over.